Call us on

 of lush green cling to the mountains

-There’s a reason that Machu Picchu is high on every round up of bucket list destinations.
+There’s a reason that Peru’s Machu Picchu has captured the imagination of many a traveller.
 Visiting the Lost City is like stepping into another world.
-The awe-inspiring UNESCO World Heritage Site is perched on a mountain ridge some 2,400m above sea level and commands jaw-dropping views over the surrounding landscapes.
+Rediscovered in 1911 by American explorer Hiram Bingham, the UNESCO World Heritage site is perched on a mountain ridge some 2,400 metres above sea level and commands jaw-dropping views of the vertiginous landscapes.

 Highlights